Madonna impersonator: Background and origins

 Madonna inspired a substantial number of her fans to dress like her in her early years.
 The frenzy also called the Madonna wannabe phenomenon, made possible to some retailers opened up clothing departments inspired in her style.
 "Look-a-like Madonnas popped up all over the world", wrote European magazine Music & Media in 1985.
 One of the most significant contests was made by Macy's when they inaugurated Madonnaland the same year, having Andy Warhol, Madonna's stylist Maripol, MTV contributor Nina Blackwood, and Madonna: Lucky Star author Michael McKenzie as the judges.
-The winner, JeanAnn Difranco, a 16-years-old girl, gained nationwide fame as the best Madonna look-alike around according to Nicole Guanlao from MTV.
+The winner, a 16-years-old girl, gained nationwide briefly fame as the best Madonna look-alike around according to Nicole Guanlao from MTV.

 Professor Santiago Fouz-Hernandez wrote in Madonna's Drowned Worlds (2004), that for her emulators, there was a roadmap of designers, boutiques, stylists and personal shoppers, further saying "the list drew a map that any Madonna impersonator, from a professional drag performer to someone merely dressing for a social engagement, could follow".
 Since that year, part-time or full-time Madonna impersonators have existed.

 Levels of imitations

 Types and reviews by authors

 Over her decades-long career, Madonna impersonators have been look-alikes, cosplays, sound-alikes also incorporating drag performance, pastiche or parody.
 Various of her impersonators are tagged as tribute bands and even impressionists.
-Some of her fandom have demonstrated it in amateur ways, thought themed parties and other flattery forms.
+Throughout amateur and other flattery forms, various fans have channeled the singer.

 Journals or other authors have dedicated commentaries and analysis, including Australasian gay & lesbian law journal in 1993, and Joanne Garde-Hansen from University of Warwick in her book Media and Memory (2011).
 Justyna Stępień from University of Szczecin, also analyzed Madonna's case of impersonators and tribute bands such as all-males acts, "Mandonna" and "The Madonna".
 The first band, choose a kitsch representation of Madonna, in their fashion and vocal, which led Stępień to call it a "camp impersonation".
 Talking about gender differences, authors of Intercultural Communication: A Reader (2014) illustrated this point using Madonna's case: [A] female impersonator will attempt to look and sound as much like Madonna as possible, to create the illusion of Madonna as a tribute to her talent.
 The drag queen, on the other hand, will portray an exaggerated version of Madonna, playing with her persona to distort it in humorous or ironic ways.